BU-EC500-SP15/moc-gui/README.md

 #moc-gui
 ##Extending the MOC GUI

-### First, thanks to Alex Wong for editing and makeing our demo video, for more information, please go the the link
+ A demo video made and edited by our own Alex Wong is here: (video link here pls)

-###Instruction
+###Instructions

 ####1.
 Prerequisites